JohnSnowLabs/spark-nlp-workshop/tutorials/Certification_Trainings/README.md

-# Spark-NLP for Data Scientists and Healthcare Data Scientists
+# Spark-NLP for Data Scientists and Healthcare, Finance, Legal Data Scientists

 ## Spark-NLP for Data Scientists